 Our then young family was known to many in our community as

-"The Bee Family".
+"The Bee-Family".
 Paul loves his bees!

 Whether young or old nature has many lessons if we take the time to observe it.

 Encourage Young Beekeepers!
+This young man is still curious.

 A "swarm" of honey bees is usually docile.